michmattera/heart-disease-analysis-and-prediction/README.md

 7. **Performance Goal Criteria:**

    - The agreed-upon performance goal for the predictions is:
-     1. accuracy of at least 0.8 on both the train and test sets.
+     1. Precision of 0.85.
-     2. Precision of no disease of 0.85
+     2. Recall of 0.85
-     3. Recall of Disease of 0.85
+     3. Accuracy of minimum 0.80 in both train and test set

-   - All criteria were met in both train and test set.
+All criteria were met in both train and test set.

    - Train set :

-     1. Precision of no disease of 0.87
+     1. Precision of no disease of 0.93
-     2. Recall of Disease of 0.91
+     2. Recall of Disease of 0.95
-     3. Accuracy of 0.85
+     3. Accuracy of 0.87

    - Test set :

-     1. Precision of no disease of 0.90
+     1. Precision of no disease of 0.97
      2. Recall of Disease of 0.93
-     3. Accuracy of 0.85
+     3. Accuracy of 0.90

     <details>
     <summary> Performance test set:</summary>